-Surfer’s eye is an extremely uncomfortable and problematic medical condition that may occur in the eyes.
+Surfer’s eye is a highly uncomfortable and problematic medical condition that may occur in the eyes.
 While the name mentions only surfers, basically anyone who spends a lot of time outdoors can potentially develop a surfer’s eye.
-The condition occurs as a result of damage to the conjunctiva, the outer membrane covering the pupils.
+The condition occurs due to damage to the conjunctiva, the pupils’ outer membrane.
 Reputed optical clinics and sunglass stores like Jackson Davenport offer various types of eyewear that can help you prevent the condition.

-Irritants like seawater, UV rays, sand, glare, dust, and wind can potentially damage the conjunctiva as a result of repeated exposure.
-The conjunctive consists of collagen fibers.
-Now, constant damage from these irritants can cause the collagen fibers to degenerate.
+Irritants like seawater, UV rays, sand, glare, dust, and wind can potentially damage the conjunctiva due to repeated exposure—the conjunctive consists of collagen fibers.
+Constant damage from these irritants can cause the collagen fibers to degenerate.

 In place of the collagen fibers, thicker and yellowish fibers start growing.
-Known as the pterygium, it grows from the side closest to the nose and advances towards the cornea.
+The pterygium grows from the side closest to the nose and advances towards the cornea.
 As the pterygium grows, it can potentially cover the cornea entirely and block light from entering.
-This condition may develop either both the eyes or only one of them.
+This condition may develop either in the eyes or in only one.

-Constant exposure to any of the previously mentioned irritants can result in the surfer’s eyes.
+Constant exposure to any previously mentioned irritants can affect the surfer’s eyes.
 The reason why the condition got its name is essentially the fact that it is most common among surfers.
 Unlike most water and sports enthusiasts, surfers usually do not wear any eye protection.
 Underwater head submersions and splashes to the face essentially expose the conjunctiva to sand and seawater.

-However, even if you do not take part in surfing or similar sports, you could still suffer from the condition as a result of spending too much time outdoors.
-Even during cloudy days, UV rays are still present and so are dust and wind.
-Thus, if you venture outdoors a lot without wearing any eye protection such as sunglasses, you could develop the surfer’s eye.
+However, even if you do not participate in surfing or similar sports, you could still suffer from the condition due to spending too much time outdoors.
+Even during cloudy days, UV rays are still present, and so are dust and wind.
+Thus, if you venture a lot outdoors without wearing any eye protection such as sunglasses, you could develop the surfer’s eye.

 By taking preventive measures, you can stop this condition from developing.
 Five tips that can help you prevent surfer’s eyes are: